-Knowing the rules of the promulgated by the Federal Motor Carrier Safety Administration, and the Federal Motor Carrier Safety Regulations at 49 C.F.R § 300-399, is critical in identifying the violations, and resulting liability, of any federally regulated owner/operator.
+Trucking accidents are typically known to produce some of the most significant injuries suffered by victims.
+In prosecuting trucking accidents, knowing the rules of the promulgated by the Federal Motor Carrier Safety Administration, and the Federal Motor Carrier Safety Regulations at 49 C.F.R § 300-399, is critical in identifying the violations, and resulting liability, of any federally regulated owner/operator.
 The Federal Motor Carrier Safety Administration sets forth special duties and obligations of operators of commercial vehicles, and their employers.

-In a particular case handled by Robert Ferrara, a multi-vehicle collision caused serious injures when a tractor trailer containing liquid latex stuck eight vehicles who were stopped in response to another roadway emergency.
+In a particular trucking accident case handled by Robert Ferrara, a multi-vehicle collision caused serious injures when a tractor trailer containing liquid latex stuck eight vehicles who were stopped in response to another roadway emergency.
 Investigation of the facts disclosed that the collision was caused, in part, by cargo “slosh” within a smooth bore tanker, a condition where the liquid cargo was filled half-way and the sudden deceleration of the truck caused the a half filled cargo to splash forward, pushing the tractor trailer into the victim vehicles.

 Knowing the technology in cases involving commercial vehicles:

 Knowing how to protect and acquire technical data in trucking accident cases is infinitely essential to protect your rights.
 In another case, Ferrara law Offices, P.C. settled a multimillion dollar case by exposing GPS data which contradicted the truck operator’s false statements about how the collision took place.
 The data was secured because the estate of the victim engaged Ferrara Law Offices, P.C. before the defendant corporation could erase the critical “smoking gun” data.
 Robert Ferrara was able to force the defendant corporation to save and turn-over the GPS data during discovery.